Samstag, 15.02.2025 das Wetter in: Kopenhagen WettersymbolTemp.: -3 °C

 Persons marrying with a tourist visa or a visitor visa...

 ... don't obtain a residence permit for Germany or for another Schengen country directly after the wedding in most cases.
 Unfortunately, they will be sent back to their native countries according to the Act to Implement Residence- and Asylum-Related EU-Directives which was enacted on August 28, 2007-Link and have to apply for a family reunion visa at the local german consulate there.
 Exceptions are possible.
 Our advice is to consult a committed lawyer Info_Link with a focus on immigration law.
 Or seek free legal advice at the information center of the Commissioner for Migration and Integration of your federal state.
 Info Link.
 There is a different handling for so called Positive-Countries like Australia, Brasil, Canada, USA and some more.
-Citizens of those countries receive their residence title, in general, directly from the appropriate Aliens Department in Germany .
+Citizens of those countries receive their residence title, in general, directly from the appropriate Aliens Department.

 As a student or Au-Pair or owner of a Blue Card...